Ender108/Wayfarer/GAMEPLAY.md

 - [RAD Overhaul](https://www.nexusmods.com/newvegas/mods/71541) decreases your max health based on how many rads you have, identical to Fallout 4.
 It also decreases your max action points depending on the severity of your Hardcore needs.

 - Combat is deadly and fast paced.
 [BLEEDLESS](https://www.nexusmods.com/newvegas/mods/75660?tab=description) increases the damage applied to limbs, as well as the force and radius of explosions.
-[Progressive Sneak Attack Damage](https://www.nexusmods.com/newvegas/mods/77571) makes critical sneak attack damage scale with your Sneak skill; no longer are sneak attacks a guaranteed damage boost.
+[Progressive Sneak Attack Damage](https://www.nexusmods.com/newvegas/mods/77571) makes sneak attack damage scale with your Sneak skill; no longer are sneak attacks a guaranteed damage boost.